Bathroomboss/LuWang_HFP/README.md

 # LuWang_HFP

+This repository contains two files:
+1. the final pre-tRNA sequences of Drosophila melanogaster (dm6)
-curated PBS coordinates and corresponding sequences
+2. the curated TE PBS coordinates with their corresponding sequences.